emeinhardt/cat-herder/README.md

-Here we'll look at the simplest example of the workflow outlined above for a variation on [Hutton's razor](https://www.cs.nott.ac.uk/~pszgmh/semantics.pdf): a simple EDSL capturing a many-sorted domain with branching control flow — i.e. with integer and boolean constants, some arithmetic operations, equality, and if-then-else.
+Here we'll look at the simplest example of the workflow outlined above for a variation on [Hutton's razor](https://www.cs.nott.ac.uk/~pszgmh/semantics.pdf): a simple language capturing a many-sorted domain with branching control flow — i.e. with integer and boolean constants, some arithmetic operations, equality, and if-then-else.

   1. We define a set of primitive morphisms (`Razor`).
   2. We define typeclass instances (`HasObject`) that pick out which Haskell